alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 1. Create the exploration using the variables and settings below.
 2. Export the data as CSV.
 3. Open the CSV in a spreadsheet tool using comma as the delimiter.
+4. Remove any rows above the column headers so that the first visible row contains the column headers.
-4. Insert a new column titled "Exit rate".
+5. Insert a new column titled "Exit rate".
-5. Divide the "Exits" value by the "Views" value.
+6. Divide the "Exits" value by the "Views" value.
-6. Format the result as a percentage.
+7. Format the result as a percentage.
-7. Sort by Exit rate to identify pages with relatively high proportions of exits.
+8. Sort by Exit rate to identify pages with relatively high proportions of exits.

 Pages with both high views per active user and high exit rates may warrant further investigation.